 - 1. Acts as the initial contact for leasing of Mabee Center and other commercial spaces - 2.
 Prepares bookings and contracts for events - 3.
 Maintains schedule and master calendar for Mabee Center - 4.
 Oversees billing and contracting for events at the Mabee Center - 5.
 Creates marketing and advertising to increase ticket sales and rentals of commercial spaces - 6.
-Manages media, retail and promotions for events. - 7.
+Manages media, retail and promotions for events - 7.
+Oversees the Aerobics Center, Armand Hammer Alumni-Student Center, and Global Learning Center building operations - 8.
+Oversees contracts for weddings, summer camps, and conferences - 9.
+Maintains schedule and master calendar for Mabee Center and the University - 10.
+Oversees billing and contracting for events at the Mabee Center and the University - 11.
 Reports to the Vice President and Chief Operations Officer